West Virginia facts and info: DHHR.wv.gov(800) 887-4304

 Closures/cancellations and schedule changes:

-Justice also announced that he has asked West Virginia Tax Commissioner Dale Steager to extend the West Virginia income tax filing and payment deadline until Wednesday, July 15, 2020, to correspond with the federal government’s recent tax filing extension to the same date.
+West Virginia Tax Commissioner Dale Steager has been directed by the governor to extend the West Virginia income tax filing and payment deadline until Wednesday, July 15, 2020, to correspond with the federal government’s recent tax filing extension to the same date.

 Appalachian Region Healthcare continues to restrict patient visitation at all its hospitals.

-The Williamson Pepperoni Roll Festival scheduled for May 2 will now be held August 22.
+The Williamson Pepperoni Roll Festival will now be held August 22.